MelloSec/BlastBox-II/README.md

 # BlastBox II

 ## Private test machines on the fly.
-Run scripts, click links and go nuts.
+Run scripts, click links, go nuts.

 ### Overview
 Provide a Name, -windows10 or -server2022, admin username (and optionally password) and whether to -deploy or -destroy.